Monaco at a Glance

-Still, you can start by looking for jobs online at such sites as Job Monaco (French only) or try and send an initiative application to a local company.
+You can start by looking for jobs online at such sites as Job Monaco (French only) or try and send an initiative application to a local company.
 Kompass offers a directory of registered businesses which you can browse for this purpose.
-The self-proclaimed biggest employer in the Principality, for instance, is the Monte-Carlo SBM Group, which regularly offers open positions in one of their casinos, luxury hotels, restaurants, etc.
+The self-proclaimed biggest employer in the Principality, for instance, is the Monte-Carlo SBM Group, which was employing over 3,000 people in the principality in 2016, and regularly offers open positions in one of their casinos, luxury hotels, restaurants, etc.

 - hold a valid Monegasque residence card, or

 - have a valid French ID or residence document when commuting from France